Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 }
 ~~~

-After `npm install`{:.bash} and we can test Babel by writing `./node_modules/.bin/babel main.js`{:.bash} and it will output the ES5 result, which should work in any popular browser being used today.
+After running `npm install`{:.bash} you can test Babel by typing `./node_modules/.bin/babel main.js`{:.bash} and it will output the ES5 result, which should work in any popular browser being used today.

-### Output
 ~~~ js
 'use strict';